influxdata/telegraf/plugins/outputs/datadog/README.md

 Field values are converted to floating point numbers.
 Strings and floats that cannot be sent over JSON, namely NaN and Inf, are ignored.

-Enabling the `should_rate_counts` will convert `count` metrics to `rate` and divide it by the `rate_interval` before submitting to Datadog.
+Setting `rate_interval` to non-zero will convert `count` metrics to `rate` and divide its value by this interval before submitting to Datadog.
-This allows telegraf to submit metrics alongside Datadog agents.
+This allows Telegraf to submit metrics alongside Datadog agents when their rate intervals are the same (Datadog defaults to `10s`).
 Note that this only supports metrics ingested via `inputs.statsd` given the dependency on the `metric_type` tag it creates.
 There is only support for `counter` metrics, and `count` values from `timing` and `histogram` metrics.